mkbodanu4/ep30_pro_mqtt/README.md

-# MQTT Client for EP30 Pro
+# MQTT Client for EP30 Pro/EP3000 Plus
-Application for Must EP30 Pro Charger/Inverter, that allows to integrate it into Home Assistant using MQTT.
+Application for Must EP30 Pro/EP3000 Plus Charger/Inverter, that allows to integrate it into Home Assistant using MQTT.

 ## Installation